Opuscula 2 (2009)

 ActaAth-4°, 51: The Asea Valley Survey (2003)

 Published by the Swedish Institute at Athens.
 Distributed by Astrom Editions.
-See record at WorldCat.
 The Asea Valley Survey.
-An Arcadian mountain valley from the Paleolithic period until modern times By Jeannette Forsén & Björn Forsén, with contributions by Michael Alram, Eva Alram-Stern, Tristan Carter, Fredrik Fahlander, Rune Frederiksen, Leslie Hammond, Arja Karivieri, Mika Lavento, Camilla MacKay, Jari Pakkanen, Ann-Louise Schallin, Kim S. Shelton, Eos Tsourti & Wendy Yielding This volume presents the finds of the Asea Valley Survey (AVS) carried out 1994–1996 in a mountain valley of Arcadia with the acropolis of Asea, the Palaeokastro, as its focal point.
+An Arcadian mountain valley from the Paleolithic period until modern times By Jeannette Forsén & Björn Forsén, with contributions by Michael Alram, Eva Alram-Stern, Tristan Carter, Fredrik Fahlander, Rune Frederiksen, Leslie Hammond, Arja Karivieri, Mika Lavento, Camilla MacKay, Jari Pakkanen, Ann-Louise Schallin, Kim S. Shelton, Eos Tsourti & Wendy Yielding Abstract This volume presents the finds of the Asea Valley Survey (AVS) carried out 1994–1996 in a mountain valley of Arcadia with the acropolis of Asea, the Palaeokastro, as its focal point.
 During these three seasons of archaeological surface survey 18.7 km2 of the valley were searched intensively in foot.
 Artefacts spanning from the Middle Palaeolithic period to the early 19th century were systematically collected and documented.
 Concurrently a geological team gathered data concerning the ever-changing landscape of the valley.
 By combining new archaeological and geological data with ancient, Byzantine, Ottoman and Venetian written sources the diachronic history of the Asea valley was reconstructed.
 Through the discovery of a Middle–Upper Palaeolithic site the regional history has been pushed back to about 50,000 BP.
-Furthermore, a handful of Early–Middle Neolithic lakeside sites, which…
+Furthermore, a handful of Early–Middle Neolithic lakeside sites, which produced nothing but…

 Opuscula Atheniensia 24 (1999)